-Managing the Latin Model: Work Inspectors as Street-Level Bureaucrats
+Managing the Franco-Latin Model: Work Inspectors as Street-Level Bureaucrats

-Here there is a scholarly literature which suggests how this might be done.
-Organizations where the line officers have substantial decision-making authority, like the Latin American labor inspectorates, are street-level bureaucracies (Lipsky, 1980; Piore, 2009).
+Street-level bureaucracies are organizations in which the line officers have substantial decision-making authority.
 The canonical street level bureaucrats are policemen on the beat (Wilson, 1968; Van Maanen, 1973).
 While nominally charged with enforcing the law, their actual role is to maintain social order; they use the law as an instrument toward this end and invoke it situationally, depending on circumstances.
 Thus, for example, laws against prostitution are enforced in suburban residential neighborhoods but, although formally just as illegal in urban "adult entertainment" districts, there prostitution is typically tolerated.
-When a policeman is called in a domestic dispute, literal application of the law would require him to make an arrest for disorderly conduct or threatened violence but typically he will do so only if he cannot otherwise calm the situation and restore order.
+Thus, to take a particular example, when a policeman is called in a domestic dispute, literal application of the law would require him to make an arrest for disorderly conduct or threatened violence, but typically he will do so only if he cannot otherwise calm the situation and restore order.
 The police are probably the most studied class of street-level bureaucrats, but such organizations are pervasive throughout the public service sector.
 Other typical street-level bureaucrats include classroom teachers, social workers, and forest rangers (Lipsky, 1980; Kaufman, 1960).

-These types of organizations were an active area of research in the immediate postwar decades but were eclipsed after 1980 by the emphasis on privatization and simulated market mechanisms in what became known as the new public management (for a flavor of the older literature, see for example, Hawkins, 2001; Kaufman, 1960; Kelman, 1981).
+These types of organizations were an active area of research in the immediate postwar decades but were eclipsed after 1980 by the emphasis on privatization and simulated market mechanisms in what became known as the new public management (for a flavor of the older literature, see for example: Hawkins, 2001; Kaufman, 1960; Kelman, 1981).
 The older literature is now being resurrected and expanded by a generation of younger scholars, many of whom are students at MIT (Silbey, Huising and Coslovsky, 2009; Pires, 2008).
-The lessons of that literature, as well as very recent material gathered in interviews conducted France and several Latin American countries, are discussed in several articles which Andrew Shrank and I have written separately and together (Piore and Schrank, 2006, 2008; Schrank and Piore, 2007; Piore, 2009).
+The lessons of that literature, as well as very recent material gathered in interviews conducted in France and in different Latin American countries, are discussed in several articles which Andrew Shrank and I have written separately and together (Piore and Schrank, 2006, 2008; Schrank and Piore, 2007; Piore, 2009).